-Venezuela’s National Assembly approves amnesty bill in first of two votes
+Venezuela passes amnesty bill for political prisoners in first of two votes

 But there have been lingering concerns about the human rights situation in Venezuela in the weeks following Maduro’s abduction – and whether it is safe to return home.

-President Rodriguez has pledged to release political detainees and close the infamous prison El Helicoide, where reports of torture have emerged.
+President Rodriguez has pledged to release political detainees and close the infamous El Helicoide prison, where reports of torture have emerged.
 But some experts say the number of people released does not match the number the government has reported.

 The human rights group Foro Penal, for instance, has documented 383 releases since January 8.